MicrosoftDocs/power-platform/power-platform/admin/use-basic-authentication-exchange-online.md

 ## Overview

-The [server-side synchronization](server-side-synchronization.md) feature and Dynamics 365 Email Router (deprecated) include configuration options that allowed customers to connect to Exchange Online using basic authentication (username and password).
+The [server-side synchronization](server-side-synchronization.md) feature and Dynamics 365 Email Router (deprecated) include configuration options that allowed customers to connect to Exchange Online using Basic authentication (username and password).
 Server-side synchronization replaces the Email Router option which had been deprecated in July of 2018.
-If you are using our online service or on-premises (Dynamics CRM on-premises 2016 SP1 or later), server-side synchronization provides options to connect to Exchange Online using modern authentication options that do not depend on basic authentication.
+If you are using our online service or on-premises (Dynamics CRM on-premises 2016 SP1 or later), server-side synchronization provides options to connect to Exchange Online using modern authentication options that do not depend on Basic authentication.
 For how to use the required modern authentication options to connect Dynamics 365 online to Exchange Online, see [Connect to Exchange Online](connect-exchange-online.md).
 For how to connect Dynamics 365 on-premises to Exchange Online, see [Connect Customer Engagement (on-premises) to Exchange Online](/dynamics365/customerengagement/on-premises/admin/connect-dynamics-365-on-premises-exchange-online?view=op-9-1).

 ## Impact

 ### What is the potential impact?
-Once Exchange Online disables support for basic authentication, any connection from server-side synchronization or Email Router to Exchange Online using basic authentication will quit working.
+Once Exchange Online disables support for Basic authentication, any connection from server-side synchronization or Email Router to Exchange Online using Basic authentication will quit working.
 Any mailbox in Dynamics 365 configured with this type of connection will no longer be able to:

 - Send outgoing emails from Dynamics 365 through Exchange Online
 - Retrieve new incoming emails from Exchange Online